Marnold212/CamLab-K64F/README.md

 pip install mbed-tools
 ```

+## Installing required packages for mbed-CLI 1
+mbed-cli has a number of dependencies which are required for various tasks such as compiling.
+One way to install these is to import either an example program or just mbed-os as described below.
+Within root directory of mbed-os/ there is a requirements.txt file so 'pip install (-U) -r requirements.txt' should work otherwise can install manually.
+When trying to compile a project it should lisst any missing packages, although this method may lead to issues with versions and dependencies.

 ## Basic mbed-CLI Usage

 mbed-CLI runs in command-line such as a vs-code terminal or windows CMD.
-Look at the documentation for [mbed-CLI 1](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/install-and-set-up.html) for further details.
+Look at the documentation for [mbed-CLI 1](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/mbed-cli-1.html) for further details.
 Note that to my knowledge pyOCD does not work on Raspberry Pi architechture so tools such as flashing board or debugging don't work.

+Note that compiling a project for the 1st time will take a very long time due to the number of libraries in mbed-os which need to be compiled, however the 2nd time will be much quicker, as only modified classes need to be recompiled.

 ```python
 # lists available commands